Lines long as early voting begins amid pandemic precautions - WHIZ News

 Mike Master, 64, a Columbus pipefitter, said he planned to vote for President Donald Trump — “twice if I could.”

 “He improved the economy and it’s obvious,” Master said.
-He added that the president can be difficult, but added: “He’s a good leader.”
+He acknowledged that the president can be offensive, but added: “He’s a good leader.”

 Also in Columbus, college student George Theofylaktos, 21, of Columbus, said he was apolitical until he got a notification inviting him to a Black Lives Matter rally earlier this year.
 He carried a wooden bullet with which he said he was shot by Columbus police.